holoviz/panel/doc/how_to/migrate/from_streamlit.md

 In Panel the objects that can provide you with input values from users are called *widgets*.

-Panel provides widgets similar to the ones you know from Streamlit and some unique ones.
+Panel provides widgets similar to the ones you know from Streamlit and some unique ones in addition.

 Check out the
 [Widgets Section](https://panel.holoviz.org/reference/index.html#widgets) of